MatChung/scummvm-ps3/README.md

  .)
 Beneath a Steel Sky crashes during the intro

  .)
-Many scumm games crash when showinf the overlay (Start button)
+Many scumm games crash when showing the overlay (Start button)

  .) in some games the cursor has no transparent colors

  .) slowdowns may occur

  .)
-MT32 emu disabled, does not work correctly with 48000khz sound output
+MT32 emu shows problems at least in MI2